adampmoss/adampmoss.github.io/_posts/2016-10-13-google-shopping-outputting-sale-price-effective-date-with-php.markdown

     2011-03-01T16:00-0800/2011-03-03T16:00-0800

-As a Magento user I'll show you the fucntion I used to get to this hideous string of data.
+As a Magento user I'll show you the function I used to get to this hideous string of data.
 I've stripped it down slightly for simplicity.

 {% highlight php %}
 <?php